Oppodelldog/pulli/README.md

 Pulli walks through the filesystem searching for git repositories.

-When a repo is found and it passed the filters a **git pull** is executed.
+When a repo has been found, and it passed the filters a **git pull** is executed.

 So the only change that might be made to the working tree could be a **fast-forward merge** from ```git pull```.